 Labyrinths are sacred places and the design itself is inherently powerful.
 The experience of walking it can help us feel a greater sense of Oneness and greatly enhance the connection between our personality and our soul.

-It's also a tool for people of all beliefs to come together for a common spiritual experience.
-Labyrinths have been around for over 4000 years and are found in just about every major religious tradition in the world.
+Labyrinths have been around for over 4,000 years and are found in just about every major religious tradition in the world.
+The most famous is in Chartres, France, and was used to symbolically represent the pilgramige to the Holy Land during the Middle Ages.
 They have been an integral part of many cultures such as Native American, Greek, Celtic and Mayan.
-The Hopi considered the labyrinth the symbol for Mother Earth and during the labyrinths were used to symbolically represent the pilgrimage to the Holy Land.
+The Hopi considered the labyrinth the symbol for Mother Earth.

 Today, they're being used for reflection, meditation, prayer and comfort.
 Like Stonehenge and the pyramids, they are magical geometric forms that define sacred space.
 When you walk a labyrinth, you meander back and forth, turning 180 degrees each time you enter a different circuit.
 As you shift your direction you also shift your awareness from right brain to left brain.
 This is one of the reasons the labyrinth can induce receptive states of consciousness and help to balance the chakras.